 13. Quorum at Board Meetings

-13.1 In accordance with Article 117 (New Constitution : Article 139), the quorum necessary for the transaction of the business of the Directors shall be two (2) Directors for the time being of the Company.
+13.1 In accordance with Clause 139 of the Constitution, the quorum necessary for the transaction of the business of the Directors shall be two (2) Directors for the time being of the Company.

 14.1 The objective of the induction process is to provide Directors with a rapid and clear insight into the Group as well as keeping them abreast with development in the market place pertaining to the oversight function of Directors.
 This will enable the Directors to discharge their duties and responsibilities effectively.

 14.2 Induction of Directors may include, but not limited to, the following:

 - Furnishing of a copy of the previous board minutes for at least the past six (6) months; the business/strategic plan, pertinent Management reports; profile of key competitors and significant reports by management consultants on areas of board responsibilities;

 - A formal one (1) to two (2) day induction programme, including the elements above, and also presentations from various divisions on their strengths, weaknesses and ambitions.

 15. Evaluation of Board Performance